-- 4. Align the turret cap so the "0" mark on the cap matches up with the "0" reference line on the turret post.
-Again, be sure not to rotate the actual turret mechanism in the process. - 5.
-Re-tighten the retaining screws, but do not overtighten.
+- 1. Loosen the three retaining screws on windage turret cap. - 2.
+Carefully rotate the cap until the "0" mark on the cap matches up with the "0" reference line on the turret post.
+Be sure that the cap is freely turning and that you don't rotate the actual turret mechanism. - 3.
+Re-tighten the windage knob retaining screws, but do not overtighten.
 Use of thumb and forefinger on the short end of the hex wrench will provide sufficient force.